adityarao2005/WebCraft/README.md

  - Create dependency injection related packages and files

 **Promote extensibility and ability to bundle with packages**
- - Create a new packaging system where packages developed by it will be created according to the makefile at the root of it or by a special “package.json” instruction
+ - Create a new packaging system where packages developed by it will be created according to the makefile at the root of it or by a special “project.json” instruction file

 **Promote cross-platform deployment with Docker and library abstractions**
  - Use abstractions more and internal specs with macro guards on platform